ivukotic/VPservice/README.md

 Filler makes sure there are more than LWM and less than HWM unassigned VPs in Redis.
 Unassigned VPs are there just to make it faster to deliver VPs.

+Fixer tool can go through all the keys and change them.
+Some coding needed.

 ## TO DO

 * when there is a change in a site config (increase or decrease of share) one must rebalance part of datasets.